TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide_sphinx/examples/networking/enet_layer2_cpsw_fast_startup_autophy.md

 :::
 ::::

-The Enet CPSW fast startup example demonstrates the fast link up functionality of CPSW3G showing Fast Enet startup with Autophy (DP83TG721).
+The Enet CPSW fast startup example is dedicated to demonstrate the fast link up functionality of CPSW3G showing Fast Enet startup with Autophy (DP83TG721)

-On {{ VAR_SOC_NAME }}, ethernet communication uses CPSW as the HW mechanism.
+On {{ VAR_SOC_NAME }}, we can do ethernet based communication using CPSW as HW mechanism:
+- CPSW is a standard ethernet switch + port HW
+- It uses ethernet driver underneath with LwIP TCP/IP networking stack

-The example does the following:
+This example does the following:
 - Target-side application running on a Cortex R5F core.
-- The example enables both the ports of CPSW in MAC mode with Fixed link speed, creates a packet and sends it from port 1 to port 2.
+- The example enables both the ports of CPSW in MAC mode with Fixed link speed, creates a packet and sent it from port 1 to port 2.
-- When the packet is received on port 2, the application prints out the profiling nodes and halts in an infinite loop.
+- when the packet is received on port 2, the application prints out the profiling nodes and halts in a infinite loop.

 ## Supported Combinations